Luyanda-web09/Write-Professional-Emails-in-English/README.md

 Organize your emails by starting with key details like the event name, time, and location.
 Avoid strong or demanding words that may come off as rude; opt for neutral language to foster a friendly tone.

+Module 2

+Writing effective subject lines and email text for professional emails in English.

+Subject Lines

+Keep subject lines brief, ideally 25-30 characters (3-5 words) for mobile readability.
+Ensure clarity by including relevant keywords at the beginning of the subject line.
+Directness in Subject Lines

+Use specific details, such as job titles or action verbs, to make subject lines direct and informative.
+Include important information like dates or company names to avoid confusion.
+Capitalization and Writing Strategy

+Follow capitalization rules similar to media titles, capitalizing important words while omitting prepositions.
+It is recommended to draft the subject line first to guide the email content and avoid leaving it blank.

+The essential components of writing effective email texts in English.

+Introduction to Email Text

+The introduction should clearly state who the author is and the purpose of the email.
+Use the author's name, position, and organization for first-time emails; pronouns can be used for ongoing conversations.
+Development of Email Text

+The development section elaborates on the email's purpose by answering WH questions (who, what, when, where, why, how).
+Organizing the content around these questions helps clarify the message.
+Conclusion of Email Text

+The conclusion typically includes a show of appreciation or a positive statement.
+Use verbs like "thank" or "hope" to convey gratitude and optimism, enhancing the reader's impression of the email.

+Module 3